Relations Among Different Inequality Measures in Complex Systems: From Kinetic Exchange to Earthquake Models: Models

 \subsection{\textbf{Earthquake Simulating Models}}

-We now move to two classes of geophysical models that simulate earthquake like event size statistics.
-The Chakrabarti-Stinchcombe fractal overlap construction generates multifractal, heavy-tailed spatial measures that produce inequality through time variation of the overlap magnitude, whereas the Burridge–Knopoff model gives rise to inequality in terms of spatially varying spring force.
-Both models probe different but complementary aspects of earthquake dynamics, namely fault geometry and stress distribution during an earthquake.
-The Chakrabarti--Stinchcombe model exhibits a power-law scaling in the cumulative distribution of overlap magnitudes in the asymptotic limit of large generation number and large overlaps, arising purely from the construction of the underlying fractlas~\cite{pbhattacharya}.
-In contrast, the Burridge-Knopoff model displays power-law event-size statistics in specific dynamical regimes, where nonlinear friction and collective interactions drive the system toward scale-free behavior.
-Thus, although both models can produce similar phenomenological power-law statistics, the underlying mechanisms are fundamentally different-- geometric hierarchy in the former and dynamical evolution in the latter.
+We now move to two classes of geophysical models that simulate earthquake-like event size statistics.
+The Chakrabarti-Stinchcombe fractal overlap construction generates heavy-tailed distributions that produce inequality through time variation of the overlap magnitude which arises due to unevenness of the surface.
+The Burridge-Knopoff model gives rise to inequality in terms of spatially varying spring force.
+Both models probe different but complementary aspects of earthquake dynamics, namely, the geometric overlap of fractal faults, and stress distribution during an earthquake under non-linear friction.
+The Chakrabarti-Stinchcombe model exhibits a power-law scaling in the cumulative distribution of overlap magnitudes in the asymptotic limit of large generation number and large overlaps, arising purely from the construction of the underlying fractals~\cite{pbhattacharya}.
+In contrast, the Burridge-Knopoff model displays power-law event-size statistics in specific dynamical regimes, where nonlinear friction and collective interactions drive the system toward scale-free behaviour.
+Thus, although both models can produce similar phenomenological power-law statistics, the underlying mechanisms are fundamentally different: geometric hierarchy in the former and dynamical evolution in the latter.